maihiang/iccad_assignment/README.md

 # Q part
 ## Q2.1
-Ubuntu is named after the African philosophy of "Ubuntu," which means "humanity to others" or "I am what I am because of who we all are."
-This name reflects the Ubuntu project's commitment to the principles of open-source software and community collaboration.
+Canonical wants to bring the spirit of Ubuntu to the world of computers and software through the Ubuntu distribution.
+Ubuntu in African means 'humanity to others', and the spirit of it is 'I am what I am because of who we are'.

 ## Q2.2
 The Free Software Movement and GNU project(as well as Open source Movement).